IfcOpenShell/IfcOpenShell/win/readme.txt

 == Directory Structure ==

 |   build-deps.cmd            - Fetches and builds all needed dependencies for IFCOS
 |   readme.txt                - This file
 |   run-cmake.bat             - Sets environment variables for the dependencies and runs CMake for IFCOS
 |   vs-cfg.cmd                - Utility file used by the build scripts
-|   BuildDepsCache.txt      - Cache file created by build-deps.cmd
+|   BuildDepsCache-<ARCH>.txt - Cache file created by build-deps.cmd
 |
 +---sln                       - Contains the old Visual Studio solution and project files
 \---utils                     - Contains various utilities for the build scripts